 Crop Pest Management Short Course and MCPR Trade Show

-December 9-11, 2014 Minneapolis Convention Center and adjacent Minneapolis Hilton Hotel
+Minneapolis Convention Center and adjacent Minneapolis Hilton, Hyatt Regency and Millenium hotels.

-University of Minnesota Extension and The Minnesota Crop Production Retailers Association (MCPR) will host the 2014 CPM Short Course and MCPR Trade Show at the Minneapolis Convention Center from December 9 through 11, 2014.
+The Minnesota Crop Production Retailers Association (MCPR) and University of Minnesota Extension and will host the 2016 CPM Short Course and MCPR Trade Show at the Minneapolis Convention Center from December 6 through 8, 2016.

-Pesticide Applicator Recertification sessions will be from 2:00 to 3:30 p.m. on Tuesday, December 9 and continue at 8:00 am through 5:00 p.m. on Wednesday, December 10 for categories A (Core), C (Field Crop Pest Management) and H (Seed Treatment).
+Pesticide Applicator Recertification sessions will begin on Tuesday, December 6 and continue on Wednesday, December 7 for categories A (Core), C (Field Crop Pest Management) and/or H (Seed Treatment).

 Who should attend?